 - Select the right device to build as the Android app is too simple to learn.
 This goes well with iOS, too, but the building and running are quite faster than Android.
 With Google’s recent emulator, the app has been quite incredible.

-- Talking about the Android platform, it would go easy but need to take care of few simple things while signing a package with a selected keystone.
+- Talking about the Android platform, it would go easy but need to take care of a few simple things while signing a package with a selected keystone.
 Additionally, with the test release on Android, it becomes easy to know how well it operates.
-Whereas iOS has a couple of formalities that you need to configure with the Apple account, and XCode will find out errors and fix it up soon.
+Whereas iOS has a couple of formalities that you need to configure with the Apple account, and XCode will find out errors and fix it soon.

-With a rundown of the Top App Development Companies for iOS, it’s relatively simple where the user will be able to make the transition for Android-minded to think like iOS app developer with making it more effective.
-Put some of these ideas into the test and give a jumpstart on creating the next iOS application.
+With a rundown of the Top App Development Companies for iOS, it’s relatively simple where the user will be able to make the transition for Android-minded to think like iOS app developer making it more effective.
+Put some of these ideas to the test and give a jumpstart on creating the next iOS application.